 A wedding day is made of several stages and each one of them – as well as its’ participants – require a photographic approach capable of registering the most of them.

-Nowadays, the photo coverage in weddings – following the standards of the times we are living in – is reaching levels of quality and diversity according to the several existing areas of taste and consumption.
+Nowadays, the photo coverage in weddings is reaching levels of quality and diversity according to several existing areas of taste and consumption.

 As a wedding photographer, I must be concerned about my clients.
-Yet, to serve them well, I must first be concerned the photograph itself.
-Without being able to accomplish a good and personal photographic product, I will be unfit to deliver to those who required my services something which expresses itself as a personal result in the diversity of the general offer when it comes to wedding photography.
+To serve them well, I must first be concerned with the photograph itself.
+Without being able to accomplish a good and personal photographic product, I will be unfit to deliver to those who required my services something which expresses itself as a personal style in the diversity of the offer of the market, when it comes to wedding photography.

-On my part, however, I’ve had to build my own way of covering a wedding day.
-I can say it was not difficult to achieve the process when it came to the way of actually doing.
-Since I am an impulsive person by nature and find it somewhat hard to accustom to whichever is repetitive, it was obvious, right from the beginning, that if I was to have a criterion to photograph a wedding it would have to have something to do with the observation of what lies in front of me and seizing the moment within a frame whenever it felt like the right moment.
+On my part, however, I’ve had to build my way of covering a wedding day.
+I can say it was not difficult to find my way to do it.
+Since I am an impulsive person, by nature, and find it somewhat hard to accustom myself to whichever is repetitive, it was obvious, right from the beginning, that to have a criterion to photograph a wedding, it must have something to do with the observation of what lies in front of me and take the photographs in the right moment.

-The joy of having contained inside a little rectangle – which is the limited space of a photo – a story, or part of it which moreover holds pictorial elements turning the same photograph into a subject of attention is a great privilege, hence a great responsibility.
-I’ve had to develop the capability to manipulate the equipment as well as a quick mechanism of decision when it came to the choice of the right material to each situation and, perhaps the most important thing I’ve learnt, knowing the right moment for the climax of the whole process: shooting.
+The joy of having inside a little rectangle – which is the limited space of a photo – a story or part of it, which moreover holds pictorial elements turning the same photograph into a subject of attention is a great privilege, hence a great responsibility.
+I’ve had to develop the capability to manipulate the equipment as well as a quick mechanism of decision when it came to the choice of the right material to each situation and, perhaps the most important thing I’ve learned, knowing the right moment for the climax of the whole process: shooting.

 The method, photojournalism.

 Let us discuss this concept.
-Photojournalism is a way of making a photographic coverage of the events, whichever they may be, without interfering, hence the difficulty: being able to present photographs which are graphically and aesthetically interesting to those who observe.
+Photojournalism is a way of making a photographic coverage of the events, whichever they may be, without interfering, hence the difficulty: being able to present photographs that are graphically and aesthetically interesting to those who observe.
 One thing is to direct a group of people so that we may build an interesting picture.
-Another very different thing is to no control over the situation and, nevertheless, knowing the right angle, which part we’ll include in the picture and which is the right moment for shooting.
+Another very different thing is to have no control over the situation and, nevertheless, know the right angle, which part we’ll include in the picture, and which is the right moment for shooting.
 I stray back to the beginning – the exercising of the look and the use of the equipment.

-In time, things started to arrange themselves and my methodcame from the maturation and in the experience I gained and a more fluid reading of the events as I kept a more and more effective invisibility.
-With time and experimenting I was getting better, as a wedding day went by, in realizing the solutions for the several places in which a wedding takes place: the houses of the bride and groom, the places where preparations take place, where the ceremony and the party are, etc. It also came to transpire a way of concluding the photographic process which I can happily call mine.
+In time, things started to arrange themselves, and my method came from the maturation in the experience, I gained a more fluid reading of the events as I kept more and more effective invisibility.
+With time and experimenting, I was getting better, as a wedding day went by, in realizing the solutions for the several places in which a wedding takes place: the houses of the bride and groom, the places where preparations take place, where the ceremony and the party are, etc. It also came to transpire a way of concluding the photographic process which I can happily call mine.

-The black and white makes part of my way of finishing the pictures in a great percentage.
-The pictures always receive a treatment as if they were made to be printed in paper and always with the characteristics of the times of the Kodak T-Max film and the Agfa paper, which I liked so very much.
+The black and white make part of my way of finishing the pictures in a great percentage.
+The pictures always receive treatment as if they were made to be printed on paper and always with the characteristics of the times of the Kodak T-Max film and the Agfa paper, which I liked so very much.

-I won’t write any further on my black and white since I have a relationship with it which is too affective for me to be able to give reasoning without easily sliding unto an allegory or even exaggerating its’ importance.
+I won’t write any further on my black and white since I have a relationship with it that is too effective for me to be able to give reasoning without easily sliding into an allegory or even exaggerating its’ importance.
 I leave it to those who have the chance to see my work.
 However, I believe that binding black and white photography to wedding photography is one of the best ways to make such an important day last.